serp1412/LazyTransitions/README.md

 ## Usage

 The simplest way to use this framework is to take advantage of `UniversalTransitionsHandler` class.

-You can just give it the views in your view controller that will trigger a transition when the user swipes on them.
-It could be a simple static view.
-Or a scroll view that will trigger the transition when it reaches the edges of it's content.

 * Import the framework
 ```swift